nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_scheduler.rst

 *************

 The library is enabled using the Kconfig system.
-Set the :kconfig:option:`CONFIG_EVENT_SCHEDULER` Kconfig option to enable the library.
+Set the :kconfig:option:`CONFIG_BM_SCHEDULER` Kconfig option to enable the library.

-Use the :kconfig:option:`CONFIG_EVENT_SCHEDULER_BUF_SIZE` Kconfig option to set the size of the event scheduler buffer that the events are copied into.
+Use the :kconfig:option:`CONFIG_BM_SCHEDULER_BUF_SIZE` Kconfig option to set the size of the event scheduler buffer that the events are copied into.

 Initialization
 ==============